Do Go On - 373 - The Star Wars Holiday Special

 It's life day.

-So there's a few minutes of Art Carney trying to sell this,
+so there's a few minutes of Art Carney

-not Stormtrooper, but the Black Helmet guy.
+not Storm Trooper, but like, the black helmet guy.

 Why hasn't anyone helped me here?

-What's this guy?
+What's this going?

 Great.